Data Structures

 [4.6, 3000, 50000, 12000]

 Notice that we used append() to add an element to the list, but we did not assign it to a new variable.
-This is because the append() function modifies the original list in place, so there is no need to assign it to a new variable.
-Functions that modify the original object are called in-place functions.
+This is because the append() function modifies the original list in place without a need to assign it to a new variable.
+Functions that modify the original object without creating a new object are called in-place functions.

 Now that we have added a new genome length to glengths, we can see that there are 4 elements in our glengths list: